 Earlier is better.

-Since the early signs of cancer often do not include pain, it is important not to wait and see your doctor soon.
+Since the early signs of colon cancer often do not include pain, it is important not to wait and see your doctor soon.
 Remember, early detection can save your life.

 When it comes to colorectal cancer, the most common symptom is NO symptom, which is why we call it the silent killer.
 If you're 50, average risk, get screened.
 A screening test is used to look for a disease when a person doesn't have symptoms.
 (When a person has symptoms, diagnostic tests are used to find out the cause of the symptoms.)